Tempest (Bob Dylan song): Background and composition

 Dylan has acknowledged the Carter Family's recording of "The Titanic" (AKA "After the Sinking of the Titanic"), a song believed to have been written by Seth Newton Mize in the early 1920s, as a starting point: In a 2012 interview with Rolling Stone's Mikal Gilmore, he stated, "I was just fooling with that one night.
 I liked that melody — I liked it a lot.
 ‘Maybe I’m gonna appropriate this melody’.
 But where would I go with it?"
 Dylan appropriated some lyrics and part of the melody from the Carter Family's recording, transforming them into a 45-verse epic that freely mixes fact and fiction.

 When asked by Gilmore about the surprising appearance of Titanic actor Leonardo DiCaprio as a character on the ship in his song, Dylan responded, "Yeah, Leo, I don’t think the song would be the same without him.
 Or the movie...People are going to say, ‘Well, it’s not very truthful'.
 But a songwriter doesn’t care about what’s truthful.
 What he cares about is what should’ve happened, what could’ve happened.
 That’s its own kind of truth".

 Harvard University Classics Professor Richard F. Thomas, who considers the song one of Dylan's greatest achievements, researched its composition at The Bob Dylan Archive in Tulsa, Oklahoma.
 He discovered that Dylan began writing the first draft of the song on hotel stationery during the European leg of the Never Ending Tour in summer 2010 and that the song progressed from "alphabetical wordlists" written in Istanbul in late May to "the almost-finished song" in Spain one month later.
 Thomas defended Dylan's use of appropriation in the song's composition by stating, "We are supposed to recognize the theft — along with the melody — compare the two, and see that Dylan’s song is both in a tradition and surpasses that tradition".
-The song is performed in the key of G major.